jp-duminy/octavian/docs/features/aggregate_properties.md

 - `kappa_rot_{ptype}`: the ratio of rotational-to-total kinetic energy.

+(particle-specific-properties)=
 ## Particle-Specific Properties

-This stage computes properties which only pertain to a specific particle type.
+This stage computes properties which only pertain to a specific particle type; they are not keyed by their individual ptype suffixes.

 ### Configurable Parameters